Academic Calendar 2025-2026

 18.3.3.2 - Deciding the Finding of a Departure from Academic Integrity

-If, after a careful review of the evidence and consideration of the response by the student, the Instructor determines that there is sufficient evidence to conclude that it is more likely than not (i.e. on a “balance of probabilities”) that a departure from academic integrity occurred, the Instructor must complete a Appendix B: Finding of a Departure from Academic Integrity Form (for instructors) and will need to follow the steps below to determine an appropriate remedy or sanction.
+If, after a careful review of the evidence and consideration of the response by the student, the Instructor determines that there is sufficient evidence to conclude that it is more likely than not (i.e. on a “balance of probabilities”) that a departure from academic integrity occurred, the Instructor must complete a Appendix B: Finding of a Departure from Academic Integrity Form (for instructors) ("the Finding form") and will need to follow the steps below to determine an appropriate sanction.

 18.3.3.3 - Contact the AI Administrator

-The Instructor shall then email the Finding of a Departure from Academic Integrity Form to the student’s Queen’s email (see Academic Regulation 18.3.5).
+The Instructor shall then email the Finding form to the student’s Queen’s email (see Academic Regulation 18.3.5).

-If the AI Administrator confirms there is no record of a previous finding of a departure by the student, the Instructor shall decide a remedy or sanction from those available to the Instructor (see Academic Regulation 18.3.4.2) or refer the matter to the AI Lead to determine an appropriate remedy or sanction (see Academic Regulation 18.3.4.4).
+If the AI Administrator confirms there is no record of a prior finding of a departure by the student, the Instructor shall decide a sanction from those available to the Instructor (see Academic Regulation 18.3.4.2) or refer the matter to the AI Lead to determine an appropriate sanction (see Academic Regulation 18.3.4.3), if, after considering all the factors in assessing the gravity of the departure (see Academic Regulation 18.3.4.1), they believe that a more serious sanction than those an instructor can assign is warranted.

-The remedy or sanction must be meaningful to ensure that students understand the importance of academic integrity to the academic community at Queen’s and its vital importance in maintaining the integrity of degrees granted by the University.
-A remedy or sanction must also preserve fairness amongst students in a course or program.
-The Instructor should contact the AI Lead for information about the remedies or sanctions imposed in similar previous cases.
+The sanction must be meaningful to ensure that students understand the importance of academic integrity to the academic community at Queen’s and its vital importance in maintaining the integrity of degrees granted by the University.
+A sanction must also preserve fairness amongst students in a course or program.
+The Instructor should contact the AI Lead for information about the sanctions imposed in similar previous cases.

 18.3.4.1 - Factors to Consider

-The Instructor shall consider several factors in deciding the appropriate remedy or sanction.
-Careful consideration of the factors listed below will help to ensure that the remedy or sanction is fair, reasonable, and proportionate to the gravity of the departure found.
+The Instructor or AI Lead shall consider several factors in deciding the appropriate sanction.
+Careful consideration of the factors listed below will help to ensure that the sanction is fair, reasonable, and proportionate to the gravity of the departure found.

-Factors that should be considered in deciding a remedy or sanction include:
+Factors that should be considered in deciding a sanction include:

 18.3.4.1.1 - Mitigating Circumstances

-- Prompt admission to the alleged departure from academic integrity by the student and expression of contrition and willingness to undertake educative remedies; or
+• Prompt admission to the alleged departure from academic integrity by the student and expression of contrition and willingness to undertake educative measures; and/or

 18.3.4.1.2 - Aggravating Circumstances